Vegan Butternut Squash Soup

 -

-Add the squash, the remaining vegetable broth, salt, and black pepper.
+Add the cubed squash, vegetable bouillon, vegetable broth, salt, pepper, nutmeg, and thyme to the pot.

 -

-Remove from the heat and blend with an immersion blender until completely smooth and glossy.
+Blend the soup with an immersion blender right in the pot until completely smooth and creamy.

 -